Tutorial: Gate-based superconducting quantum computing: Effect of Noise

 \subsubsection{Concept}

-In general, the states of a qubit cannot last forever; after some time, they relax back to the ground state because of the interaction between the qubit and the surrounding environment.
+The states of a qubit cannot last forever; after some time, they relax back to the ground state because of the interaction between the qubit and the surrounding environment.
 This is the reason for having condition~\ref{list:relaxTime} in Sec.~\ref{sec:qubitCriteria}.
-We can define two experimentally measurable time scales that characterize the relaxation of a quantum state [Fig.~\ref{fig:relaxation}(a)]: one is the longitudinal relaxation time ($T_1$) and the other is the transverse relaxation time ($T_2$).
+We can define two experimentally measurable time scales that characterize the relaxation of a quantum state [Fig.~\ref{fig:relaxation}(a)]: one is the longitudinal relaxation time ($T_1$) and the other is the transverse relaxation time, referred to as the decoherence time ($T_2$).
 As the name implies, $T_1$ is the time constant for recovering the longitudinal component of the Bloch vector to its thermal equilibrium value.
 Thus, the physical process responsible for $T_1$ is thermalization of the qubit.\footnote{A considerable number of papers use the term ``depolarizing'' to describe the physical process responsible for $T_1$.
 We do not use this term to avoid confusion with the depolarizing channel, which contracts the Bloch vector \emph{independently} of its direction.\cite{NC, BCRS}} $T_2$ is the time constant for the decay of the transverse component of the Bloch vector to zero.

 Note that there are two contributions to $T_2$ in Fig.~\ref{fig:relaxation}(a): one is the shortening of arrows and the other is the spreading of arrows.
 The shortening of arrows is due to the growth of the longitudinal component, whereas the spreading is due to the loss of the phase coherence of the qubit, called dephasing.
 As shown in Fig.~\ref{fig:relaxation}(b) and (c), dephasing is caused by the temporal fluctuation in qubit transition frequency.
 Hence, both thermalization and dephasing contribute to $T_2$, while $T_1$ is entirely determined by thermalization.
 This explanation can be written as\cite{ithier2005}

 where $\Gamma_\parallel$ is the decay rate of the excited state population and $\Gamma_\varphi$ is the dephasing rate.
 The reason for the factor of 2 in $\Gamma_\parallel /2$ will be given in Sec.~\ref{sec:EOM}.
 The measurement procedures for $T_1$ and $T_2$ are described in Sec.~\ref{sec:timeDomain}.